theking2/php-csp-builder/README.md

 # PHP CspBuilder
 Ultimate Content-Security-Policy builder in PHP.
-The CspSource and CspDirective enum utilize the string backed enums to protect you project from typos.
-Garantued to work on all browsers.
+The CspSource and CspDirective enum utilize the string backed enums to protect your project from typos.
+Garantued to work fir _all_ browsers.

 Add security to your PHP based site now.

 # Interface
  * `public function addCspPolicy(CspDIrective $directive, CspSource $source): CspBuilder`